AniketP04/Realtime-Monocular-Depth-Mapping/README.md

 # Realtime Monocular Depth Mapping

-A PyTorch-based depth estimation project using the NYU dataset.
+A PyTorch-based depth mapping project using the NYU dataset.
 This implementation includes various neural network architectures for single image depth prediction with custom loss functions and data augmentation.

 ## Abstract

-This project focuses on monocular depth estimation from single RGB images using deep neural networks.
-Depth estimation is a critical task in computer vision with applications in robotics, autonomous driving, 3D reconstruction, and scene understanding.
+This project focuses on monocular depth mapping from single RGB images using deep neural networks.
+Depth mapping is a critical task in computer vision with applications in robotics, autonomous driving, 3D reconstruction, and scene understanding.
 This work implements and compares multiple network architectures (Autoencoder and UNet) trained on the [NYU Depth dataset](https://www.kaggle.com/datasets/awsaf49/nyuv2-official-split-dataset).
 Our approach combines multiple loss functions including SSIM loss and gradient-based depth loss to improve depth prediction quality.
 The implemented methods achieve competitive accuracy with efficient computational performance suitable for real-time applications.

 ## Project Overview

-This project trains and evaluates deep learning models for monocular depth estimation.
+This project trains and evaluates deep learning models for monocular depth mapping.
 The framework supports multiple model architectures and provides comprehensive training and evaluation pipelines.

 ## Features